 For people living with Hepatitis C, CrescentCare has a team of experienced infectious disease specialists who can provide specialized HCV care.
-If you or a loved one are living with Hepatitis C or have questions about HCV care, please call 504-821-2601 and ask to speak to a HCV Prevention Navigator.
+If you or a loved one are living with Hepatitis C or have questions about HCV care, please call or text HCV Linkage to Care Coordinator Naomi Langlois at 504-312-3264.

 FAQ for Hepatitis C & Louisiana Medicaid

 Do I need to be sober or abstinent from drug use to begin treatment for Hepatitis C?

 No!
 Sobriety is no longer a Medicaid or clinical requirement for HCV treatment in the state of Louisiana.
 CrescentCare is proud to offer holistic and culturally competent healthcare to all patients, including patients who inject drugs.

 I was diagnosed with Hep C years ago and my doctor told me that I couldn’t be cured until I met the Medicaid treatment requirements.
 Is that still true?

 No!
 In July of 2019, the Medicaid restrictions for Hepatitis C treatment changed completely.
 Stage of liver fibrosis, abstinence from drug use, and waitlist placement are no longer factors for care.
 You do not need to wait.
 You can start treatment immediately.